 If you’re unsure how to choose the best water filter, read How to Choose the Best Survival Water Filter for more info.

 For a midsized group, Katadyn Vario Microfilter is a great option for addressing water needs.
 Just a few minutes can process plenty of enough for drinking, cooking, and other tasks that may come up.
 The pore size with a charcoal secondary element gives you some sense of comfort that your water will be clean and free of all the usual concerns.

 For the most part, the pump feels solid and sturdy.
 Even the filter elements (which are replaceable) seem robust.
 This is the type of filer you can throw in your pack and feel confident that it will come out working no matter what you drag it through.

-The filter capacity of around 2000 liters or a bit over a thousand days of water is pretty impressive for a filter of this type.
+The filter capacity of around 2000 liters or over a thousand days of water is pretty impressive for a filter of this type.
 You should have no concerns that your water needs will be met for the duration of most trips or emergencies.

 Cleaning the filter is not a job for the field.
-There are a lot of parts and a process to go through to keep your filter top notch.
+There are a lot of parts and a process to go through to keep your filter top-notch.
 Not being able to field service a tool is a definite setback.
-For anything short term, you can depend on this filter, but I would not want to take it for weeks or months without having access to a place to do proper maintenance.
+For anything short-term, you can depend on this filter, but I would not want to take it for weeks or months without having access to a place to do proper maintenance.

 Setting the Katadyn Vario Microfilter up with the charcoal secondary element provides a filter unlike any other in its price range of around $70.00.
 That, coupled with a relatively robust design, great flow rates, and a good lifespan, provides a solid choice for a water filter system.